awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + **ClusterUnreachable**: Amazon EKS or one or more of your managed nodes is unable to to communicate with your Kubernetes cluster API server\.
 This can happen if there are network disruptions or if API servers are timing out processing requests\.
 + **Ec2SecurityGroupNotFound**: We couldn't find the cluster security group for the cluster\.
 You must recreate your cluster\.
 + **Ec2SecurityGroupDeletionFailure**: We could not delete the remote access security group for your managed node group\.
 Remove any dependencies from the security group\.
 + **Ec2LaunchTemplateNotFound**: We couldn't find the Amazon EC2 launch template for your managed node group\.
-You may be able to recreate a launch template with the same settings to recover\.
+You must recreate your nodegroup to recover\.
 + **Ec2LaunchTemplateVersionMismatch**: The Amazon EC2 launch template version for your managed node group does not match the version that Amazon EKS created\.
 You may be able to revert to the version that Amazon EKS created to recover\.
 + **IamInstanceProfileNotFound**: We couldn't find the IAM instance profile for your managed node group\.
 You may be able to recreate an instance profile with the same settings to recover\.
 + **IamNodeRoleNotFound**: We couldn't find the IAM role for your managed node group\.
 You may be able to recreate an IAM role with the same settings to recover\.